apostrophecms/apostrophe-documentation/docs/devops/deployment/deploying-apostrophe-in-the-cloud-with-heroku.md

 ### Telling Heroku about your database

-You will need to set an environment variable in Heroku so that your dynos understand where the datbase is.
+You will need to set an environment variable in Heroku so that your dynos understand where the database is.
 There's a UI for this, but the command line is much easier in the long run:

 ```
 heroku config:set 'APOS_MONGODB_URI=mongodb://YOUR-uri-goes-here'